tsdmrfth/react-native-steve/README.md

 ### Important

-> This component uses [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs) v2 stable so in order to use this component your app must be configured for reanimated v2
+> This component uses [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs) v2 stable version so in order to use this component your app must be configured for reanimated v2

 ## Usage